DEFRA/software-development-standards/guides/kubernetes.md

 # Kubernetes guidance

-# Configure NGINX Ingress Controller
+## Configure NGINX Ingress Controller
 An [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) is an application that runs in a Kubernetes cluster and configures an HTTP load balancer according to Ingress resources.

 In the case of NGINX, the Ingress controller is deployed in a pod along with the load balancer.

-## Installation
+### Installation
 The documentation for [NGINX's chart](https://github.com/helm/charts/blob/master/stable/nginx-ingress/README.md) includes details on how to install it.

 *TL;DR:*

 `helm install stable/nginx-ingress --name nginx-ingress`

-# Creating a workstream namespace
+### Creating a namespace for a service
-Each workstream delivery team in FFC will have their own dedicated namespace in each cluster.
+Each service in a cluster will have their own dedicated namespace in each cluster.

 This allows logical separation between services as well as the enabling simpler implementation of monitoring, RBAC and stability mechanisms.

 ## Requirements
-The following are the required outcomes of a workstream namespace.#
+The following are the suggested outcomes of a namespace.
-- namespace follows the naming convention `ffc-WORKSTREAM` eg. `ffc-elm`
 - `ResourceQuota` resource to limit resource usage
 - `RoleBinding` resource to restrict interaction to delivery team

-## Process
-Full instructions are included in the [FFC Kubernetes Configuration](https://github.com/DEFRA/ffc-kubernetes-configuration) repository.
+Example setup instructions are included in the [FFC Kubernetes Configuration](https://github.com/DEFRA/ffc-kubernetes-configuration) repository.

-# Install Kubernetes dashboard
+## Install Kubernetes dashboard
 The Kubernetes dashboard is a web-based Kubernetes user interface.

-## Installation
+### Installation
 Install the dashboard to a Kubernetes cluster using the `kubectl apply` command specified in the **Deploying the dashboard UI** section in the below link.

 https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/